What is Smelting?

 It is the abbreviation of smelting, also known as smelting.

-Metal or metal concentrate and slag exist in a molten state, they have low mutual solubility, and have a suitable density difference, so they are divided into two layers and can be separated from each other.
+Metal or metal concentrate and slag exist in a molten state, they have low mutual solubility, and a suitable density difference, so they are divided into two layers and can be separated from each other.

 The metal obtained from smelting is generally crude metal, which is a multi-component alloy melt that needs to be further refined to obtain final metal products suitable for various applications.